Cognitive Mismatch in Multimodal Large Language Models for Discrete Symbol Understanding: Extended Results

 A model's language reasoning ability can, to some extent, compensate for its deficiencies in visual perception.
 For instance, InternVL-2.6-8B performed better on the Level 3 (association and critical thinking) in the linguistic symbols domain than on the foundational tasks in Level 1 (perception and recognition) and Level 2 (combination and reasoning).
 Similarly, Gemini-2.5-pro's performance on the comprehensive physics reasoning task surpassed its results in the symbol recognition stage.
 This suggests that the vision and language modules in these models are not yet deeply integrated, functioning more as complementary components.
 When visual recognition is inaccurate, the powerful language reasoning module often infers an answer based on contextual patterns or common logical paths, thereby masking or even compensating for the shortcomings of the visual system.

-In the geometric reasoning task of Case 18 in Figure~\ref{fig:comprehensive_case}, the model did not explicitly identify which edges or angles were collinear from a visual standpoint.
+In a representative geometric reasoning task, the model did not explicitly identify which edges or angles were collinear from a visual standpoint.
 However, by leveraging its logical grasp of an ``isosceles triangle'' from the textual condition ``AB = AC,'' it automatically deduced that ``$\angle ABC=\angle ACB$'' and proceeded to calculate the correct answer based on the knowledge chain that ``adjacent angles of a parallelogram are supplementary.''
 In this process, the role of the image was weakened to that of scenario confirmation, while the model’s strong language reasoning ability bypassed the need for a precise perception of geometric relationships from the image.

-Similarly, in the physics scenario of Case 19 of Figure~\ref{fig:comprehensive_case}, even if the model failed to recognize structural features like the track and object positions during the image analysis phase, it could still reconstruct the physical scenario from the text of the problem description.
+Similarly, in a representative physics scenario, even if the model failed to recognize structural features like the track and object positions during the image analysis phase, it could still reconstruct the physical scenario from the text of the problem description.
 By identifying phrases such as ``launch point height h = 0.45 m'' and ``B is at rest at the end of the horizontal section of the track,'' it automatically invoked kinematics knowledge to deduce the time.
 This behavior indicates that the model's reasoning relies more on the dispatch of linguistic knowledge and logical chains than on directly extracting quantitative information from the visual input.